How to Prepare Your Home for Extreme Heat in Dallas

 Speak with your contractor about the possibility of modifying the existing ducts of your HVAC system to provide whole-house cooling.

 Best way to cool a house: Choose energy-efficient exterior materials

 Paint your home with lighter colors

-Most of us learned in school that lighter colors absorb less heat than do dark colors.
+Most of us learned in school that lighter colors absorb less heat than dark colors.
 To a limited degree, the same idea applies to your home.

-The U.S. Department of Energy has found that dark-colored homes absorb up to 70- to 90-percent of the radiant energy that strikes the house from the sun.
+The U.S. Department of Energy has found that dark-colored homes absorb up to 70 to 90 percent of the radiant energy that strikes the house from the sun.
 Heat on the outside of the house can transfer to the inside, resulting in heat gain.

 Does this mean that you should paint your house white?
 If you wish to, you should do so.
-But any type of lighter colored paint or siding color will considerably reduce heat absorption.
+But any type of lighter-colored paint or siding color will considerably reduce heat absorption.
 These are creams and ivories, light tans, beiges, blues, and pastels such as peaches, lavenders, and greens.

-Choose cooler roofing materials
+Choose roofing materials that handle the sun

 Roofs bear the brunt of the Dallas sun.
 Selecting the right type of roof can reduce heat.
 Up to one-third of the heat that builds up in a house comes through the roof.